finalwebsites/fw-emailoctopus-integration/readme.txt

 Email marketing is still one of the best ways to drive traffic to your website.
 You can use this WordPress plugin to add a newsletter subscription form below your blog, right in your articles or on other places using Elementor forms or a shortcode.
 Use the WooCommerce integration and submit order related information together with each subscription.

 *To use this plugin, you need to create an API key.
 You can do this via your EmailOctopus account.
-You can create a free account on the [EmailOctopus](https://emailoctopus.com/?ali=cb359bbf-1b33-11ea-be00-06b4694bee2a) website.
+You can get a free account from the [EmailOctopus](https://emailoctopus.com/?ali=cb359bbf-1b33-11ea-be00-06b4694bee2a) website.
 The free account allows you to add 2500 active subscribers and has a few limitations on the account features.*

 = These are the features =